Nilmi/api-test/README.md

 	- Verify "CanRelist" parameter value is "true"
 	- Verify there is a "Promotions" element with Name "Gallery"
 	- Verify the "Description" of "Gallery" promotions element contains the text "2x larger image"

-**4. How to run the test?**

-Preconditions:
-- Apache Maven installed and configured according to [installation guide](https://maven.apache.org/install.html)
-- Clone project from github using `'git@github.com:Nilmi/api-test.git'`

-Steps:
-- Open terminal and navigate to project root folder
-- Run command `mvn test`

 **5. Test Report**